PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

     1. Gernerate Experiment Report
         After all the passes are finished, the report will generated at './out' folder.

 ## Conclusions

-### Resource utilization increased in both cases
+### Resource utilization

-Utilization increased by XX% in case one, and XX% in case two
+TBD

-### Average Pending time reduced in both cases
+### Average Pending time

-XX% in case one and XX% in case two.
+TBD

-### Average execution time reduced in both cases
+### Average execution time

-XX% in case one and XX% in case two.
+TBD

-### Improved the service quality with Hybrid cloud
+### Improved the service quality with general purpose cluster

-As shown in test case two, Paddlepaddle yields resource to more important online services when QPS is get intensive.
+As shown in test case two, PaddlePaddle yields resource to more important online services when the load is getting intensive.